IBM/continuous-delivery-go-sdk/README.md

 * `Headers` - the HTTP headers returned in the response message
 * `Result` - the operation result (if available).
 This is the same value returned in the `result` return value mentioned above.
-3. 'err' - An error object.
+3. `err` - An error object.
 This return value will be nil if the operation was successful, or non-nil if unsuccessful.

 ##### Example: